 Is a packed garage keeping you from buying your dream motorcycle?
 Or maybe you just need a little more space for lawn equipment, bikes or your woodworking tools.
-A bump-out addition may be the solution to your overcrowded garage.
-And in this article we’ll show you how to build one.
+A garage bump-out addition may be the solution to your overcrowded garage.
 If you have basic carpentry skills and experience building a deck, shed or other structure, then you can build this garage addition.
+You’re essentially starting with a traditional pressure-treated deck, then adding the walls and roof.
 In this article, we’ll focus on the tough parts of the project, like installing the beam and building the roof.

 In addition to a basic set of carpentry tools, you’ll need a hammer drill to bore holes for the concrete anchors, and ladders or rented scaffolding to finish the roofing and other exterior details.
 While not essential, a reciprocating saw will simplify the wall tear-out.